-The Direct Loan Program makes Direct Subsidized Loans and Direct Unsubsidized Loans to students, and Direct PLUS Loans to graduate or professional students or to parents of dependent undergraduate students, to pay for the cost of attending postsecondary educational institutions.
+The Direct Loan Program makes Direct Subsidized Loans and Direct Unsubsidized Loans to eligible students, and Direct PLUS Loans to eligible graduate or professional students or to eligible parents of dependent undergraduate students, to pay for the cost of attending postsecondary educational institutions.
 Direct Loans are made by the secretary of education.
-The student's SAR or ISIR, along with other information, is used by the institution to originate (for Direct Loan) a student's loan.
+The student's SAR or ISIR, along with other information, is used by the institution to originate a student's Direct Loan.
 The financial aid administrator is also required to provide and confirm certain information.

-H. Teacher Education Assistance for College and Higher Education Grants (TEACH Grants) (CFDA 84.379)
+H. Teacher Education Assistance for College and Higher Education Grants (TEACH Grants) (Assistance Listing 84.379)

-The TEACH Grant program is a non-need-based grant program for students who are enrolled in an eligible program, and who agree to serve as a full-time teacher, in a high-need field, in an institution or educational service agency serving low-income students for at least four years within eight years of completing the program for which the TEACH Grant was awarded (34 CFR 686.1).
+The TEACH Grant program is a non-need-based grant program for eligible students who are enrolled in an eligible program, and who agree to serve as a full-time teacher, in a high-need field, in an elementary school, secondary school, or educational service agency serving low-income students for at least four years within eight years of completing the program for which the TEACH Grant was awarded (34 CFR 686.1).
 If the grant recipient fails to complete the required teaching service, the TEACH Grant is treated as a Direct Unsubsidized Loan (34 CFR 686.43).

-I. Postsecondary Education Scholarships for Veteran's Dependents (Iraq and Afghanistan Service Grant (IASG)) (CFDA 84.408)
+I. Postsecondary Education Scholarships for Veteran's Dependents (Iraq and Afghanistan Service Grant (IASG)) (Assistance Listing 84.408)

 The Higher Educational Technical Corrections, Pub.
-L. No. 111-39, amended the HEA to allow an eligible student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, to receive this non-needs-based grant if he or she was not eligible to receive a Pell Grant.
+L. No. 111-39, amended the HEA to allow an eligible student whose parent or guardian died as a result of US military service in Iraq or Afghanistan after September 11, 2001, to receive this non-need-based grant if he or she was not eligible to receive a Pell Grant.

-J. Nurse Faculty Loan Program (NFLP) (CFDA 93.264)
+J. Nurse Faculty Loan Program (NFLP) (Assistance Listing 93.264)

 The Nurse Faculty Loan Program (NFLP), as authorized by Title VIII of the Public Health Service Act (PHS Act), Section 846A, as amended by the Patient Protection and Affordable Care Act of 2010, Pub.
 L. No. 111-148, Section 5311, provides funding to institutions of nursing to support the establishment and operation of a distinct NFLP loan fund at the institution to increase the number of qualified nursing faculty.
-The award to the institution, the FCC award, must be deposited into the NFLP loan fund.
-The institution is required to deposit the ICC that is equal to no less than one-ninth of the FCC award.
+The award to the institution, the Federal Capital Contribution (FCC) award, must be deposited into the NFLP loan fund.
+The institution is required to deposit the Institutional Capital Contribution (ICC) that is equal to no less than one-ninth of the FCC award.
 Participating institutions make loans from the regular NFLP loan fund to eligible graduate (master's and doctoral) nursing students to complete the nursing education program.
 Accredited collegiate institutions of nursing are eligible to apply for funding.
 Eligible institutions must offer an advanced education nursing degree program(s) that will prepare the graduate student to teach.
 The institution is fully responsible for administering the program (i.e., approving, disbursing, and collecting the loans).